Who's on Have I Got News For You? 2020 continues tonight with these guests

 Episode 8 (May 22) Charlie Brooker will host with guests Dr Hannah Fry and Mark Steel.

-Episode 9 (May 29) Team captains Paul Merton and Ian Hislop are joined by guest host Martin Clunes and panellists including Fin Taylor.
+Episode 9 (May 29) Team captains Paul Merton and Ian Hislop are joined by guest host Martin Clunes and panellists Janet Street-Porter and Fin Taylor.

 Watch Have I Got News For You online